PatchworkOS c9fea19

 Put a path.

-uint64_t path_walk_single_step (path_t *outPath, const path_t *parent, const char *name, walk_flags_t flags, namespace_t *ns)
+uint64_t path_step (path_t *path, const char *name, namespace_t *ns)

-Traverse a single component from a parent path.
+Walk a single step in a path.

-Traverse a pathname from a specified starting path.
+Walk a pathname to a path.

 uint64_t path_to_name (const path_t *path, pathname_t *pathname)